jordanovskiigor/flashcards-api/README.md

 # flashcard-api

-Minimal Flashcard API built with Express and Mongoose.
+Flashcard API built with Express and Mongoose.

 ## Quick start